 Firstly, and most importantly, owning operating and growing a business is not the same as following your passion.
 Secondly, behind every door there is a potential wealth of treasures that rarely see the light of day.
 If you are in business, I suspect you will be thinking now that I've made a ridiculous assertion, that you and only you really know the ins and outs of your business!
 Due respect, but let me explain the foundation of my thinking.

 Boorama has restructured and repositioned tens of businesses whose founders started with a passion for the concept, product, skill, ideal, opportunity or talent.
 Their business may have been anywhere along its life cycle, from start-up to mature; have been in business for 25 or 5 years and have 75, 5 or just 1 employee.
-Their business may have had some strength in one or two areas and ready for the next phase; but more typically and sadly, on the brink of collapse.
+Their business may have had some strength in one or two areas and have been ready for the next phase; but more typically and sadly, on the brink of collapse.

 Their reasons for seeking Boorama's advice varied but included the long list of usual suspects (aka problems): customers, behaviours, staff turnover, (dis)engagement, shareholder expectations, succession, exit, structures, cash flow, profitability, investors, technological, legal, quality, product, price, distribution, supply, markets, loyalty, marketing, competitors, competition, assets, regulatory, - exhausting isn’t it and that's part of my point - economic, governments, R&D, new ideas, innovation, the business model, the vision and the list goes on.
 All business is complex.